Todd Graves and I have been friends for nearly 25 years.

 While I continue this Moe Norman archival scavenger hunt, I’m having fun uncovering things about him that are so unique they’ll insure The Feeling of Greatness will intimately take the viewer along the emotional hills and valleys of his legendary life.

 While I continue this Moe Norman archival scavenger hunt, I’m having fun uncovering things about him that are so unique they’ll ensure The Feeling of Greatness will intimately take the viewer along the emotional hills and valleys of his legendary life.

 One glimpse surely will be from footage given by Pinehurst’s Eric Alpenfels, who produced an original swing video of Moe early in the heyday of video instruction.
 Of course, in it, Moe’s greatest-ball-striker-in-the-game-swing is front and center.

-But the golden find, is the humming and actual sotto voce singing while the camera rolls and body-mic is on during Eric’s video shoot downtimes.
+But the golden find is the humming and actual sotto voice singing while the camera rolls and body-mic are on during Eric’s video shoot downtimes.
 It’s a charming side of Moe which surprises and pleases.